ibm-cloud-docs/overview/peering_policy.md

 {{site.data.keyword.attribute-definition-list}}

-# IBM Cloud public peering policy and guidelines for network connection
+# IBM Cloud public peering policy and guidelines
 {: #public-peering}

-Review IBM Cloud's public peering policy, guidelines for network peering, peeringdb requirements, and operational standards for connecting with IBM Cloud securely and efficiently.
+Review IBM Cloud's public peering policy, including guidelines for network peering, PeeringDB requirements, and operational standards for connecting with IBM Cloud.
 {: shortdesc}

 Public peering is conducted across a shared network.
 Peering requests can be accepted when a mutually agreeable decision to peer based on operational needs exists.